The ‘Kissing Bug Disease’ On The Rise

 The said disease was once largely contained to Latin America but is now spreading into the United States due to the increases in travel and migration.
-Chagas is usually transmitted from the bite of blood-sucking insects called Triatome bugs which release a parasite called Trypanosoma cruzi into the victim’s bloodstream.
+Chagas is usually transmitted from the bite of blood-sucking insects called Trypanosoma cruzi which releases a parasite into the victim’s bloodstream.

 According to a report, the parasitic illness called Chagas Disease has similarities to the early spread of HIV.
 The shocking comparison has put this neglected tropical disease in headlines around the world.